-Buprenorphine partially activates the opioid receptors, so it is known as a “partial opioid agonist.”
+Buprenorphine partially activates the opioid receptors, which is known as a “partial opioid agonist.”
 Prescription drugs and heroin fully activate opioid receptors, but since Buprenorphine partially activates these receptors, it gives the person just enough of the opioid to relieve the person’s withdrawal symptoms and cravings but not enough to create a high.
 This has the effect of discouraging the person from continuing to seek and consume drugs.

 How Is Suboxone Used?

-At Allure Detox, we will place you or your loved one in our opiate detox where we can enter you into our MAT program.
+At Allure Detox, we will place you or your loved one in our opiate detox, where we can enter you into our MAT program.
 If your loved one is addicted to prescription pain pills or heroin, our physician will prescribe Suboxone because these are “short-acting” opioids.
 For long-acting opioids, we may prescribe Buprenorphine only.

 How Does Suboxone Help Addiction?